Tessa Virtue: Personal life

 Virtue was born and raised in London, Ontario, Canada.
 Born to Kate and Jim Virtue, she is the youngest of four children.
 She attended Holy Names High School in Windsor, Ontario, in addition to an electronic learning school called AMDEC based in Stratford, Ontario.
 She began skating at age six, having felt motivated to do so after a school field trip was set to take place at an ice arena.
 Two years into her partnership with Moir, a nine-year-old Virtue passed up the opportunity to enter the National Ballet School to devote herself to skating.
 As a child, Virtue was also trained in gymnastics, track and other sports.
 She studied psychology at the University of Windsor in 2007, and as of 2014 was completing her degree at the University of Western Ontario.
 Virtue began the Executive MBA program at Queen's University in the fall of 2020.
 She graduated with a Master of Applied Positive Psychology from the University of Pennsylvania in 2023.

-In 2004, Virtue began living in Canton, Michigan, in the US, to train under Igor Shpilband and Marina Zueva.
+In 2004, Virtue began living in Canton, Michigan, U.S., to train under Igor Shpilband and Marina Zueva.
 After the 2014 Olympics, she moved back to London, Ontario.
 In 2016, she moved to Montreal, Quebec, where she and Moir were coached by Marie-France Dubreuil and Patrice Lauzon.
 Virtue and Moir have previously described themselves as being each other's "best friend".
 Virtue added, "It’s a special partnership.
 We both think the world of one another."

-After several years of dating, Virtue's engagement to Toronto Maple Leafs defenceman Morgan Rielly was reported in early 2023.
+After several years of dating, Virtue became engaged to Toronto Maple Leafs defenceman Morgan Rielly in early 2023.
 According to Rielly, they met one another via a mutual friend.
 The couple married later in 2023, and their wedding was covered by Hello!
 In August 2024, Virtue gave birth to their first child, a son.